GIORGOS NEOPHYTOU'S THEATRE,

 Two decades after his strong presence during the 1980s, Neophytou returned in the late 2000s, having entered a new period in his writing: DNA –which has already had a dynamic course on stage, produced by Satiriko Theatre in Nicosia in 2010– features the wife (who turns out to be the widow) and son of a missing man as the main characters.
 The mother is nostalgic and remains hopeful, while the young man wants to find out what has happened to his father, and be redeemed from the past.
 Meanwhile, in the course of the play bones are identified through the method of DNA, as ones that belong to the missing husband and father of the family.
 Beyond the political references, noticeable in the play is the existential dimension; this woman’s desperation and lament not only for the beloved husband she lost but also for her own life wasted in waiting and expectation, fostered by official policy on this sensitive humanitarian issue.
 The play received the THOC’s Theatre Award in the playwriting category, for the biennium 2009-2011.

-A new, "musical work" as its author characterizes it, will be produced in 2015 by Nicosia’s Theatre Ena [One].
-Why is Mona Lisa Laughing is a mash up of poetry and prose by Kurt Tucholsky and Erich Kästner, translated from German by the playwright himself and Nitsa Neophytou.
+The "musical work" as its author characterizes it, Why is Mona Lisa Laughing is a mash up of poetry and prose by Kurt Tucholsky and Erich Kästner, translated from German by the playwright himself and Nitsa Neophytou.

 Extensive reference to the reception of Neophytou’s work can be found in the author’s essay "The playwright George Neophytou" (p.
 9-51) in Giorgos Neophytou, Plays, published by Aneu Publications in 2010, where a detailed bibliography and production timeline is included.